community-code/amps/readme.md

 # Amps

+Do you think your phone is charging slowly?
+This app lets you check if your charger/cable is working!

-Check how quickly your phone is charging/discharging.
-The accuracy is questionable but is often useful for checking if a charging cable is working.
+Measure how quickly your battery is charging/discharging.
+Immediately.
+No waiting!

-App is in beta.
-If there is interest in the app I will work to improve it.
+Not every device is supported.
+Not mA accurate but as accurate as can be.
+This software is still in alpha.
+Android 4.2.2+

+Please send any questions or comments so I can improve this app.

 # License